codefresh-io/docs.codefresh.io/_docs/single-sign-on/ldap.md

 ---
 title: "LDAP"
 description: "Setting Up LDAP Single Sign-On (SSO)"
-group: administration
-sub_group: single-sign-on
+group: single-sign-on
-redirect_from:
-  - /docs/enterprise/single-sign-on/sso-ldap/
 toc: true
 ---

 To access the SSO configuration at the account level.

 1. Click on your avatar at the top right of the GUI and select *Account settings*.
 1. In the new screen, select *Single Sign-on* from the left sidebar.

 {% include image.html
 lightbox="true"
 file="/images/administration/sso/add-sso-dropdown.png"
 url="/images/administration/sso/add-sso-dropdown.png"
 alt="SSO provider settings"
 caption="SSO provider settings"